Qualified uses a slightly customized form of Github-Flavored Markdown for editing challenge instructions.

 - Fun back stories to the challenge can make things interesting, but try not to lean in to the story so much that the requirements get lost.
 Remember that the candidate or student is taking a test - they are likely already stressed by the idea of being graded as it is, so try to make their task as transparent as possible.

-Challenge: Advanced Test CasesDetails about advanced test reporting features such as hidden, weighted and tagged test cases
+Creating Challenges: Advanced Test CasesDetails about advanced test reporting features such as hidden, weighted and tagged test cases